yzhang1337/prez/content/test_prez.md

 ---
 # Takeaways
-- Duration of bruxism (not frequency) contributes to poorer quality of sleep
+- Bruxism is primarily driven by an Increased 5-HT activity + Inhibitory DA activity surrounding the Trigeminal system and the Mescortical Tract
 - May mimic tardive dystonia due to similar underlying pathways
--
+- Duration of bruxism (not frequency) contributes to poorer quality of sleep

 ----